-- The blog post about the case of the dead guy who was supposed to be dead somewhere else is entitled "Sherlock Holmes Baffled", the title of the very first Sherlock Holmes movie, even if it was In Name Only.
+- The blog post about the case of the dead guy who was supposed to be dead somewhere else is entitled "Sherlock Holmes Baffled", the title of the very first Sherlock Holmes movie.

 - Sherlock's analysis of tobacco ash on his website — in "The Boscombe Valley Mystery," Holmes remarks that he has "written a little monograph on the ashes of 140 different varieties of pipe, cigar, and cigarette tobacco".

 - The severed thumbs in the fridge are a nod to "The Adventure of the Engineer's Thumb."

 - The bit of dialogue where Sherlock asks "And my client is?" and the government official answers "Illustrious" is another reference to a story title, "The Illustrious Client".
 Sherlock's remark that "I'm used to mystery at one end of my cases; both is too much work," is lifted straight from the same story.
 He was also wearing a sheet — well, sheets — at the beginning of that story.